SpongePowered/SpongeDocs/source/plugin/blocks/modifying.rst

     org.spongepowered.api.data.manipulator.mutable.WetData
     org.spongepowered.api.data.manipulator.mutable.block.DirtData
     org.spongepowered.api.data.type.DirtTypes
-    org.spongepowered.api.event.cause.Cause
     org.spongepowered.api.world.Location

 Changing a Blocks Type
 ~~~~~~~~~~~~~~~~~~~~~~

-Changing the Type of a Block is as simple as calling the :javadoc:`Location#setBlockType(BlockType, Cause)` method with
+Changing the Type of a Block is as simple as calling the :javadoc:`Location#setBlockType(BlockType)` method with
 the new :javadoc:`BlockType`.
 As with most block modifications, we need to supply a cause for the block change.
 In most
 cases, this can be your main plugin class.
 The following code turns the block at the given :javadoc:`Location` into a
 sponge: